coq/coq/doc/sphinx/language/gallina-extensions.rst

 the errors of inductive definitions, as described in Section :ref:`gallina-inductive-definitions`, may also occur.

-**See also** Coercions and records in Section :ref:`coercions-classes-as-records` of the chapter devoted to coercions.
+.. seealso:: Coercions and records in section :ref:`coercions-classes-as-records` of the chapter devoted to coercions.

 .. _primitive_projections: